OAmor/laravel-project-starter/readme.md

-## About Management Project
+## Laravel Project Starter

-This is a laravel web project to simulate the desktop management applications
+This is a simple laravel project starter which help to evoide creation of new project and setup dependencies every time with admine panel (AdminLTE)